hazelcast/hazelcast-jet-reference-manual/docs/400_Hazelcast_Jet_101_-_Word_Counting_Batch_Job/100_Modeling_Word_Count_in_terms_of_a_DAG.md

 For starters, our input can no longer be a simple in-memory list because that would mean each machine processes the same data.
-To exploit a cluster as a unified computation device, each node must observe only a slice of the dataset.
-Given that a Jet instance is also a fully functional Hazelcast IMDG instance and a Jet cluster is also a Hazelcast IMDG cluster, the natural choice is to pre-load our data into an `IMap`, which will be automatically partitioned and distributed between the nodes.
-Now each Jet node can just read the slice of data that was stored locally on it.
+To exploit a cluster as a unified computation device, each cluster member must observe only a slice of the dataset.
+Given that a Jet instance is also a fully functional Hazelcast IMDG instance and a Jet cluster is also a Hazelcast IMDG cluster, the natural choice is to pre-load our data into an `IMap`, which will be automatically partitioned and distributed between the members.
+Now each Jet member can just read the slice of data that was stored locally on it.

-When run in a cluster, Jet will instantiate a replica of the whole DAG on each node.
+When run in a cluster, Jet will instantiate a replica of the whole DAG on each member.
 On a two-member cluster there will be two source processors, four tokenizers, and so on.
 The trickiest part is the partitioned edge between tokenizer and accumulator: each accumulator is supposed to receive its own subset of words.
 That means that, for